Project: Good Gardeners Sustainable Sanitation and Food Growing appeal in Jinja, Uganda

-Mission: Enable the Peters School in Jinja, Eastern Uganda to have a first class sustainable sanitation and waste management system that sequesters maximum amounts of carbon and produces nutrient rich food that will improve cognitive development in children.
+Mission: Enable the Peters School in Jinja, Eastern Uganda to have a first class sustainable sanitation and waste management system that sequesters maximum amounts of carbon and produces nutrient rich food that will improve cognitive development in the children.

 U.K representing the Good Gardeners Intl